glynhudson/BatteryUpgrade-UserManual/README.md

 - v2.44 - ZE0: Block sending 0x5BF towards battery (Saves CPU and bus load, newer batteries should not recieve this ZE0 data)
 - v2.45 - Rewrite thermal management to be more in line with 2018+ models.
 When the battery is cold the regen/motor output is more limited compared to previous versions, thus improving the lifetime of the battery by making it harder to overstress it.
 - v2.46 - Fix ChargeCurrent feature sometimes gets activated by remote heating request.
 This would show up as chargespeed max 1kW after using remote heating.
 Now added so if condition is held for more than 16s it reverts to full power.
+- v2.47 - Add new SOC% dash feature for ZE0 users.
+How to use it: https://www.youtube.com/watch?v=LuiKp4wjlpQ

 ## Installation guide
 CAN-bridge step-by-step installation video (ZE0) https://www.youtube.com/watch?v=-gLMUeE2mXo